View Test Results

 - Action Menu: Various actions to perform related to this test like Repeat, Stop, Edit Configuration, Export to CSV, Share, and view customization options.

 While the test is executing, this section shows you some "active" metrics.
 Active means executed during the most recent interval.

 See a quick high level summary of how the results of this test execution compares with other recent runs of this same test configuration.

-The logging widget shows all logging captured during execution, both system and [scenario generated](/documentation/scripts/write-script.html#logging].
-Filters can be applied to narrow down the logging displayed.
+The logging widget shows all logging captured during execution, both system and scenario generated.

 Logging can be viewed in tail mode to see the most recent log entries at the top.